pypy/pypy.org/posts/2022/12/pypy-alive.rst

 Note how every guard generated is true for the example values.

-I have been running this combination of random trace generation and Z3 checking for many nights and it has found some bugs!
+I have been running this combination of random trace generation and Z3 checking for many nights and it has found some bugs, which I'll describe in the next section.
 It should probably could still be run for a lot longer, but still a very useful exercise already.

+In this mode, I'm giving every Z3 call a time limit to make sure that the random tests don't just take arbitrarily long.
+This means that asking Z3 to prove something can have three outcomes, either it's proved, or Z3 finds a counterexample, or Z3 times out.

 Bugs Found
 ============

-In addition to the two bugs I've already described, here are the further bugs that were found, all not really by Z3, but because asserts were triggered:
+In addition to the two bugs I've already described, I'll briefly list the additional bugs that were found by optimizing random traces and then trying to prove the equivalence with Z3.

+Most of the bugs were actually identified by optimizing random traces alone, not by the Z3 component.
+They manifested as assert failures in the JIT compiler.

 - The JIT concluded after ``12 == int_mul(x, 12)`` that ``x == 1``, which is
-  incorrect if overflow occurred.
+  incorrect if overflow occurred (a counterexample is ``0x8000000000000001``).

 - An amusing bug, where from ``0 == int_lshift(0x1000000000000000, x)`` with
   ``x <= 0 <= 15``, the JIT concluded that ``0x1000000000000000 == 0``,